sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #17.
 Displaying all lines in a file without the word bin
 #18.
 Displaying all lines starting with a letter
 #19.
 REplacing chacters A-C with Z-e
+#20.
+Created a script that removes C and c from input